Meads - Clubs, Societies and Organisations

 Seven Sisters Camera Club is Eastbourne's genuinely friendly and progressive photographic scene.
 Founded in 2013 and with around 80 members, the Club offers a full programme of events and is nationally and regionally affiliated.

 Meeting on Monday nights at 7.30pm in St John's Hall on the corner of Meads Street/Meads Road, we offer workshops, tuition, lectures and competitions, all included in the membership fee.
 Whether you're new to photography or a seasoned expert, all abilities are welcome.
-Our 2017/18 season opened on 4th September, so just come along on a Monday evening and see what our club has to offer.
+Our programme runs from September to May each year, so just come along on a Monday evening and see what our club has to offer.

 For more details and contact email, visit our website www.sevensisterscameraclub.co.uk